mizhare/aws-dog-api-pipeline/README.md

 1. **Fetch Dog Image**: A Lambda function requests a random dog image from the API.
 2. **Upload to S3**: The image is ingested and stored in an S3 bucket.
-3. **File Type Check**: The Step Functions workflow checks whether the uploaded image is a .png, which is not expected in this pipeline.
+3. **File Type Check**: The Step Functions workflow checks whether the uploaded file is a non-image file, which is not expected in this pipeline.
-4. **Alerting**: If a .png file is detected, a dedicated Lambda function triggers an SNS notification to alert the user.
+4. **Alerting**: If a non-image file file is detected, a dedicated Lambda function triggers an SNS notification to alert the user.
 5. **Logging**: Finally, all image metadata (image name, URL, file type, timestamp, and alert status) is stored in a DynamoDB table for audit and monitoring purposes.

 The main focus of this project was to show how to orchestrate multiple AWS services in a controlled workflow.
 It demonstrates the integration of: